Divorced and Dating After 50: What Women Must Know

 Treat them as opportunities for character development.
 Just as protagonists in stories face and overcome challenges, use these moments to build your resilience and courage.

 Confronting the fear of rejection, for example, can be empowering.
-It teaches you about resilience and the value of moving forward.
-The fear of the unknown becomes less daunting when you view each experience as a chance to learn something new about yourself and the world of dating.
+It teaches you about the value of moving forward.
+The fear of the unknown becomes less daunting when you view each experience as a chance to learn something new about yourself and this new world of dating.

 In this chapter of your life, you are wise enough to know to embrace these fears not as barriers, but as stepping stones to growth and new experiences.